dmiao623/FastTree/README.md

 # SlowTree

 A Python implementation of the FastTree algorithm for phylogenetic tree construction.
+See `writeup.pdf` for background and implementation details.

 ### Installation